microcks/microcks-testcontainers-java/README.md

 * Mocking and contract-testing of GraphQL APIs,
 * Mocking and contract-testing of gRPC APIs.

-To support features like `POSTMAN` contract-testing, we introduced `MicrocksContainersEnsemble` that allows managing additional Microks services. `MicrocksContainersEnsemble` allow you to implement [Different levels of API contract testing](https://medium.com/@lbroudoux/different-levels-of-api-contract-testing-with-microcks-ccc0847f8c97) in the Inner Loop with Testcontainers!
+To support features like Asynchronous API and `POSTMAN` contract-testing, we introduced `MicrocksContainersEnsemble` that allows managing additional Microcks services. `MicrocksContainersEnsemble` allow you to implement [Different levels of API contract testing](https://medium.com/@lbroudoux/different-levels-of-api-contract-testing-with-microcks-ccc0847f8c97) in the Inner Loop with Testcontainers!

-A `MicrocksContainersEnsemble` conforms to Testcontaierns lifecycle methods and presents roughly the same interface as a `MicrocksContainers`.
+A `MicrocksContainersEnsemble` conforms to Testcontainers lifecycle methods and presents roughly the same interface as a `MicrocksContainer`.
 You can create and build an ensemble that way:

 ```java
 MicrocksContainersEnsemble ensemble = new MicrocksContainersEnsemble(IMAGE)